PyLadiesBerlin/community-organisation/README.md

 ## Documentation

-You will find [here](./docs/start_here.md) a list of documents that will help you get started with contributing to our community.
+You will find [here](berlin.pyladies.com/community-organisation/) documentation that will help you get started with contributing to our community.

 ### Generating the docs locally